 It’s getting downright frosty here in London, and the sun has set by around 4:00 every day.
 Instead of finding this a depressing shock to the system, I’ve decided to get into the Christmas spirit early.
 The one good thing about living abroad where American Thanksgiving is strangely ignored, is that post-Halloween (another largely ignored holiday), it’s basically Christmastime.
+And there is nothing like a weekend in Prague during Christmas.

 I’ve booked a few trips for December, and planning them has me thinking about what an incredible trip I took over the puente last year in Spain.
 As I said before, it was a whirlwind trip from Berlin to Amsterdam to Prague to Poland.
 I only got around to writing about Berlin last year, but it’s time (or about 10 months past time) to talk about the others.
 Because they were fantastic.